 Once again, if a highly-available, redundant and centralized storage is available, Virtual Machines can be moved between cloud members.
 This feature is also useful when there is a hardware failure or a planned maintenance for a piece of hardware.

 You will notice that the private cloud’s SLA will be superior to that of Dedicated Servers as the Virtual Machines are hardware independent and can be easily moved to another node.
-In fact, the SLA and QOS of the Cirrus cloud really is unlike what larger cloud providers like Amazon and Microsoft can offer, with no rigid rules and customization to fit your business requirements.
+In fact, the SLA and QOS of the Cirrus cloud really are unlike what larger cloud providers like Amazon and Microsoft can offer, with no rigid rules and customization to fit your business requirements.

 #5 – What if I can’t manage a private cloud?